AzizBgBoss/mapster/README.md

 - **Plus (+):** Quit the game
 - **Save/Load Tile:** Interact with this tile to save or load your progress to/from `sdmc:/switch/mapster.bin`

+## Planned Features

+- Better sprites
+- Analog control
+- Co-op multiplayer
+- Optimize the code for improved performance

+## Facts About the Gameplay
+- Trees will continue to grow even when the game is suspended.
+They will also grow after you close the game and reload your save.

 ## Contribution

 Contributions are greatly appreciated!
 Feel free to fork this repository and submit pull requests with your enhancements or bug fixes.